aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/import-shapes-from-svg/_index.md

 ---
 ## **Introduction**

-Aspose.Slides for Cloud allows you importing shapes from the SVG file.
+Aspose.Slides Cloud API allows importing shapes from an SVG file.
+This feature creates a separate shape for each shape of the SVG image.
+You need a different [method](/slides/adding-a-picture-to-a-presentation-slide/) to import an SVG file as a single picture.

 ## **API Information**